Actively Recruiting

 - Refusal to sign the consent form

-- Contraindication to Acetazolamide Diamox injection
+- Contraindication to Acetazolamide Diamox® injection

-- Pregnant, parturient, or breastfeeding patient
+- Patient pregnant, parturient, or breastfeeding during the study period

 AI-Screening